Piotr45/Intel-SIMICS-compiler-sanitizers/docs/README.md

 Brk is another system call related to memory management.
 It is used to set the end of the data segment of the calling process to the specified value.
 By adjusting the program break with brk, the heap could be expanded or contracted, providing the necessary memory for dynamic allocation.

 These two system calls use references to bss section (section for uninitialized data) defined in linker script.
 Further attempts may be made to integrate these calls with linker script.

+## Further works

+On the basis of studies and experiments carried out, we can draw the following further steps:

+* finding out how to get `malloc()` to work in bare-metal environment, following our approach (libc implementation) or finding different ways (e.g. custom `malloc` implementation),
+* implementation of test application that exhibits undefined behaviour - we recommend approach related to memory management,
+* testing the functioning of code sanitizers - either provided with the toolchain or custom made.